wncc/WnCC/_soc_projects/05-Shashank-Batra-worldpad.md

 <!--break-->

   This project would be broken up into smaller checkpoints, in increasing level of complexity.
 The idea is to build advanced features and get as close to the end goal as possible with each step, while overcoming the existing limitations.
-Thus, weÆll be moving from a simple AR app to a more advanced one, while increasing the accuracy and improving the user experience, and having something to show for all along.
+Thus, we'll be moving from a simple AR app to a more advanced one, while increasing the accuracy and improving the user experience, and having something to show for all along.

 <!--break-->